Family Based Immigration for Children of U.S. Citizens

 When an individual looking to acquire lawful permanent resident (LPR) status has children, the children may immigrate as derivative beneficiaries.
 The parent, or the “lead beneficiary” must qualify for a specific visa that allows derivative beneficiaries.
 If, however, the immigrant parent is moving to the U.S. because of their relationship with an immediate relative, any derivative children involved must file a separate visa petition — therefore establishing their own relationship with the relative petitioning.

-For a typical case filed in the United States at the U.S. Citizenship and Immigration Services (USCIS) (please read this disclaimer), our Austin immigration lawyers at William Jang, PLLC charge both for attorney’s fees and the filing fee that is currently charged by USCIS:
+For a typical case filed in the United States at the U.S. Citizenship and Immigration Services (USCIS) (please read this disclaimer), our Austin immigration lawyers at Law Office of William Jang, PLLC charge both for attorney’s fees and the filing fee that is currently charged by USCIS:

 - $2,000 attorney’s fees (+$2,000.00 for cases involving adopted children)